 What to Use Homemade Teriyaki Sauce For

-- Use it as a marinade on chicken or shrimp prior to cooking.
-If using as a marinade, no need to add in the slurry to thicken.
+Use it as a marinade on chicken or shrimp prior to cooking.
+If using as a marinade, no need to thicken the sacue with the slurry.

-This teriyaki sauce can be stored in the fridge for up to one week (in an airtight container).
-Note that the sauce will thicken when in the fridge, but will thin back out once heated.
+This teriyaki sauce should be stored in the fridge and will last up to one week (I typically store mine in a mason jar).
+Note that it will thicken when cooled, but will thin back out once heated.

 - 1 tbsp. rice vinegar